cjgalvisc96/FastApiTemplate/README.md

     As an administrator I want to withdraw bids so that a malicious bidder does not win as auction.

 Missing:
-    Celery Setup.

     USE BDD in integration tests.
     Use Factory pattern in tests.
-    Create "curl" commands to add in documentation.

 DDD Version:
     Add and inject Presenters services and selectors.